Research Ecosystems

 This programme not only empowers scientists to generate solutions for local and global challenges, but also ensures that research outcomes are translated into real impact for societies.
 In building resilient research ecosystems, ISTIC aspires to transform knowledge into shared progress, where the South shapes the global future with purpose and impact.

-In Research Ecosystem, ISTIC is leading two major initiative :
+In Research Ecosystem, ISTIC is leading three major initiatives :

 1. AFRASIA: Research and Innovation Initiative